On Election Day all voting will take place at the

 Information on how to be a write-in candidate and how to vote for one may be found by following this link.

-Starting on October 11th absentee voting will be conducted in the City Hall Auditorium on the 2nd floor as follows:
+Absentee voting will be conducted in the City Clerk Office on the first floor as follows:

-Registered voters in Saco may request an absentee ballot from the City Clerk's Office as follows:
+Registered voters in Saco may request an absentee ballot from the City Clerk Office as follows:

 - in person

 - by 3rd person - A 3rd person is a aunt, uncle, friend or caregiver etc. (Voter designates a 3rd person to deliver a ballot to them through a completed application.
 The ballot is given to the 3rd person to deliver to the voter.
 Ballot must be witnessed by a notary or 2 other individuals and noted on the ballot envelope.
 If the voter is assisted in marking the ballot the aide must sign as aide on the ballot envelope and 1 other witness must verify and sign off.
 The voter may return the ballot in person, but witness requirements still apply if a 3rd person handles the ballot going out or being returned.)
 Note: A 3rd person may have up to 5 absentee ballots for a municipality at one time.

 - by downloading an application and mailing it to: City Clerk, 300 Main Street

 - State General & Referendum and Municipal General & Referendum Election November 6, 2018

 - State Primary & Special Referendum and Budget Validation Referendum Election June 12, 2018